BeOneBetterGUO/BeOneBetterGUO/README.md

 ## Hi there 👋
+I'm just trying to type something down.

+Now I know that i know nothing, but i'm learing, and i'll keeping learning all the time.

+I hope my code have some value, even it's just a little.

 <!--
 **BeOneBetterGUO/BeOneBetterGUO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.